LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Jupyter commands

-These commands allow opening Logtalk source files and Markdown files as Jupyter notebooks, plus pairing and syncing notebook representations.
+These commands are available from the "Jupyter" sub-menu and allow opening Logtalk source files and Markdown files as Jupyter notebooks, plus pairing and syncing notebook representations.
+They can be triggered from the explorer and editor context menus via right-click in the editor area or from the command palette.

 |                               Command | Description                                                           |
 | ------------------------------------: | :-------------------------------------------------------------------- |